 American Airlines threatens to cancel some Boeing 737 MAX orders: WSJ

-American Airlines Group Inc has threatened to cancel some of its orders for Boeing Co's grounded 737 MAX jets, amid the coronavirus crisis, the Wall Street Journal reported on Friday citing people familiar with the matter.

-REUTERS: American Airlines Group Inc has threatened to cancel some of its orders for Boeing Co's grounded 737 MAX jets unless the planemaker helps secure funding for them, the Wall Street Journal reported on Friday.
+REUTERS: American Airlines has threatened to cancel some of its orders for Boeing Co's grounded 737 MAX jets unless the planemaker helps secure funding for them, the Wall Street Journal reported on Friday (Jul 10).

 Boeing has been working to help line up financing for American's 737 MAX jets, and under one possible scenario, the planemaker's financing arm could purchase the aircraft and lease them to American, eventually selling the planes and the payment stream to leasing companies, according to the report.